-Standing on the South Bank of the Thames, opposite St Paul’s Cathedral, Shakespeare’s Globe Theatre is a faithful reconstruction of the original open air theatre where many of Shakespeare’s greatest plays were performed.
+Standing on the South Bank of the Thames, opposite St Paul’s Cathedral, Shakespeare’s Globe is a faithful reconstruction of the original open air theatre where many of Shakespeare’s greatest plays were performed.
 It is a 3-storey, white-walled construction, and looks a bit like a wedding cake.
 It looks round, but in fact has 20 sides, many oak beams, small windows and a thatched roof.

 Customers arriving by public transport should note that the routes from the nearest train stations are complicated.
 The major local stations are London Bridge, which is a 15 minute walk from the theatre, Cannon Street, a 10 minute walk, Blackfriars, 15 minutes, and Waterloo, which is 25 minutes along the riverwalk, with flat surface all the way.